 First, you receive regular dividend income from REITs (i.e. passive income) mostly on a quarterly basis.

-This is because REITs are required by law to pay out at least 90% of its operating income (i.e. rental income) to its shareholders.
+This is because REITs are required by law to pay out at least 90% of their operating income (i.e. rental income) to its shareholders.